nautobot/nautobot/docs/additional-features/napalm.md

 ```

 !!! note
-    To make NAPALM requests via the NetBox REST API, a NetBox user must have assigned a permission granting the `napalm_read` action for the device object type.
+    To make NAPALM requests via the Nautobot REST API, a Nautobot user must have assigned a permission granting the `napalm_read` action for the device object type.

 ## Authentication